drfleming0227/Redfish-Tools/doc-generator/README-configuration-and-supplemental-files.md

 The base configuration file is a JSON file that configures the generated documentation and can include pointers to the [content supplement configuration file](#content-supplement-configuration-file "#content-supplement-configuration-file") and the [boilerplate intro](#boilerplate-intro-file "#boilerplate-intro-file") and [boilerplate postscript](#boilerplate-postscript-file "#boilerplate-postscript-file") supplemental files.

+The doc generator reads configuration keys from the [base configuration file](#base-configuration-file).
+If the base configuration file includes a pointer to the [content supplement configuration file](#content-supplement-configuration-file), the doc generator also reads configuration keys from it.

+Additionally, if the base configuration file includes pointers to the [boilerplate intro](#boilerplate-intro-file "#boilerplate-intro-file") and [boilerplate&nbsp;postscript](#boilerplate-postscript-file "#boilerplate-postscript-file") supplemental files, the doc generator includes content from these files in the generated output.

 Depending on the [output mode](README.md#output-modes "README.md#output-modes"), the configuration keys in the base configuration file can change.
 Some output modes, such as the property index mode, support additional configuration keys.

-The names of some configuration keys differ from their command&#8209;line argument equivalents.
-Unless otherwise noted, the configuration key has the same meaning as its command&#8209;line argument equivalent.
-The `uri_mapping` configuration key is required but all other configuration keys are optional.

 To include supplemental files and the content supplement configuration file: